wlee88/the-movie-db/README.md

   a movie (i.e presses enter) - I think this easily rectified by blurriing the search input.
 - Currently API calls to retrieve movies are cached.
 It'd be great to have a background worker checking if this data is stale - and notify the user to refresh / re-retrieve the data.
-I believe this would create a better UX experience
-- the reason being that the user may not understand what is going on, may perceive the the auto refresh as a glitch and we will lose user's trust in our interface.
+I believe this would create a better UX experience - the reason being that the user may not understand what is going on, may perceive the the auto refresh as a glitch and we will lose user's trust in our interface.
-- Would be great to remember where the user's position was when they clicked a moved and reload/retrieve from cache the infinite scroll results so that the user can go back to that very position.
+- Would be great to remember where the user's position was when they clicked a movie and then went back.
 - Progressive image loading for the header.

 ## Code scaffolding